react-native-community/cli/docs/platforms.md

   packageName: string,
 };
 ```

-> Note: You may find this useful in order to alter the default behavior of your function.
-For example, on iOS, we find an `.xcodeproj` by globbing the project files and taking the first match.
-There's a possibility we pick the wrong one in case the project has multiple `.xcodeproj` files.
-In order to support this use-case, we have allowed users to define an exact path to an iOS project in order to overwrite our `glob` mechanism.

 We suggest performing all side-effects inside this function (such as resolving paths to native files) and making `linkConfig` functions pure, operating on provided data.